-For Cd^{2+} and Cu^{2+} lower number of metal cations bound per dimer is observed: 1.23 ± 0.08 for Cd^{2+} and 1.56 ± 0.15 for Cu^{2+} .
-The number of metals observed in metal-bound structures are clearly not in agreement with these ITC observations, which are much lower.
-The Cd2+-bound structure reveals four metal binding sites per dimer; however, the low occupancy observed in the electron density map would suggest that actually only two cations are bound at any one time.
-Moreover, binding in the crystal structure is mediated by a glutamate residue from a third monomer (from an adjacent unit cell) which may simply be a crystallographic artefact not necessarily expected to be observed in solution.
-Nevertheless. although the tryptophanfluorescence scans suggest otherwise, this metalbound structure does not exhibit anv conformational change as also observed for the Ni^{2+} -bound structure.
-Hence, the ~1 Cd2+ ion bound per dimer determined from the ITC results suggests that binding at the CS is of a different nature to that displayed in the crystal structure.
+For Cd2+ and Cu2+, lower numbers of metal cations bound per dimer are observed: 1.23 ± 0.08 for Cd2+ and 1.56 ± 0.15 for Cu2+.
+The numbers of metals observed in metal-bound structures are clearly not in agreement with these ITC observations, which are much lower.
+The Cd2+-bound structure reveals four metal-binding sites per dimer; however, the low occupancy observed in the electron density map would suggest that actually only two cations are bound at any one time.
+Moreover, binding in the crystal structure is mediated by a glutamate residue from a third monomer (from an adjacent unit cell), which may simply be a crystallographic artifact not necessarily expected to be observed in solution.
+Nevertheless, although the tryptophan-fluorescence scans suggest otherwise, this metalbound structure does not exhibit any conformational change as also observed for the ${\rm Ni}^{2+}$ -bound structure.
+Hence, the ${\sim}1$ Cd2+ ion bound per dimer determined from the ITC results suggests that binding at the CS is of a different nature from that displayed in the crystal structure.

-The unexpectedly low number of Cu2+ ions bound in solution, as compared to the crystal structure, could have several explanations: it is quite possible that Cu^{2+} binding to the CS is silent in terms of the heat change (as was also shown previously for Zn^{2+} -binding to the CS (21)), hence the thermodynamic parameters may relate only to the binding of two ions to the PSs (1.56 \sim 2, and thus three Cu ions in total); alternatively, in solution only one ion might bind at the CS, and none at the PSs (then $1.56 \sim 1$, in clear disagreement with the structure); however the opposite may also be true, in which two ions are bound to the PSs, and none to the CS (then again $1.56 \sim 2$, and thus two overall, again in disagreement with the structural data).
-Since binding to the PSs has previously been shown to be the only cause of conformational change in MamM and other CDF CTDs, one would expect that if Cu^{2+} only binds to the CS, then no conformational changes should occur in solution, and that if Cu^{2+} only binds to the PSs, then a tighter conformation compared to the apo form would be detected in solution.
-The large tryptophan-fluorescence signal quenching demonstrated by titration of Cu2+ into MamM CTD indicates that the copper ions are bound in close proximity to W247, hinting at an occupied CS.
+The unexpectedly low number of Cu2+ ions bound in solution, as compared with the crystal structure, could have several explanations.
+It is quite possible that Cu^{2+} binding to the CS is silent in terms of the heat change (as was also shown previously for Zn^{2+} -binding to the CS (21)); hence the thermodynamic parameters may relate only to the binding of two ions to the PSs (1.56 \sim 2, and thus three Cu ions in total).
+Alternatively, in solution only one ion might bind at the CS, and none at the PSs (then 1.56 \sim 1, in clear disagreement with the structure).
+However, the opposite may also be true, in which two ions are bound to the PSs and none to the CS (then again, $1.56 \sim 2$, and thus two overall, again in disagreement with the structural data).
+Because binding to the PSs has previously been shown to be the only cause of conformational change in MamM and other CDF CTDs, one would expect that if Cu^{2+} only binds to the CS, then no conformational changes should occur in solution, and that if Cu2+ only binds to the PSs, then a tighter conformation compared with the apo form would be detected in solution.
+The large tryptophan-fluorescence signal quenching demonstrated by titration of Cu2+ into MamM CTD indicates that the copper ions are bound in close proximity to Trp-247, hinting at an occupied CS.
 However, the tryptophan-fluorescence resolution is not sufficient to distinguish between these proposed options.